haddocking/haddocking.github.io/education/molmod_online/simulation.md

   mpng frame_.png
 </a>

-Then, in the command-line interface, assuming you are in the directory where Pymol stored all the `.png` files:
+Then, in the command-line interface, assuming you are in the directory where PyMOL stored all the `.png` files:

 <a class="prompt prompt-cmd">